Unit Conversion Errors That Cost Millions: Real Case Studies

 Such errors highlight why medical professionals must be extremely careful with unit conversions and why many hospitals have implemented double-checking systems and unit verification protocols.

-Case Study 4: Engineering and Construction Failures
+Case Study 4: Engineering and Manufacturing Failures

 Case Study 5: Financial and Trading Errors